 Before we get started with WordPress installation, you need to have Xampp running on your computer.
 You can download Xampp from here, installation of Xampp is easy since should click on the .exe file and allow it to run.

-You should follow the installation prompts like installation procedure of any other software or.exe files.
-It also important to note that Xampp utilizes the same port 80 and 443 as Skype and at times there is a conflict between the two.
+You should follow the installation prompts like the installation procedure of any other software or.exe files.
+It is also important to note that Xampp utilizes the same port 80 and 443 as Skype and at times there is a conflict between the two.

-You can solve this conflict by editing the Skype ports or editing Xampp settings to use different ports instead of port 80 and 443.
+You can solve this conflict by editing the Skype ports or editing Xampp settings to use different ports instead of ports 80 and 443.
 When you create the new ports for Xampp your localhost address will have to change to include the ports.

-Example; if you have the new port as 80, your localhost address will be;
+For example: if you have the new port as 80, your localhost address will be;

 http://localhost:80 or http://127.0.0.1:80